mridang/birdlittle/README.md

 ## Contributing

-If you have suggestions for how Railcross could be improved, or want to report a bug, open an issue - we'd love all and any contributions.
+If you have suggestions for how Birdlittle could be improved, or want to report a bug, open an issue.
+We'd love all and any contributions.

 ## License